 In 2021, Edwards completed our first baseline of Scope 3 GHG emissions.
-In 2022, our Scope 3 GHG emissions were 510,389 MT CO2e, which represents 92% of Edwards' total GHG emissions.
+In 2023, our Scope 3 GHG emissions were 571,975 MT CO2e, with the greatest emissions impact coming from purchased goods and services from our supply base.
 We received independent, third-party verification of our GHG emissions data.
-Recently, Edwards received approval from SBTi on a Scope 3 target, focused on reducing our upstream impact, where the significant majority of our Scope 3 emissions lie, in line with our gross profit growth.
-In 2022, Edwards' GHG emissions from upstream Scope 3 sources were consistent, when normalized by gross profit, compared to 2021.
 Moving forward, our strategy to manage Scope 3 emissions will focus on engaging and incentivizing our suppliers to address emissions from their direct operations through several of our existing supplier management processes.

+Water

-For more information about our Scope 3 emissions, please see the ESG Metrics.
-In 2022, Edwards' water withdrawal was 683,487 cubic meters.
-This represents a 19% increase of absolute withdrawal from our 2020 baseline year, but a 4% reduction when normalized by revenue to account for company growth.
+In 2023, Edwards' water withdrawal was 805,195 cubic meters.
+This represents a 2% increase in water withdrawal intensity from our 2020 baseline year.
 This represents a 3% reduction in water withdrawal intensity from the baseline year.
-In 2022, Edwards had no incidents of non-compliance regarding water withdrawal, use or discharge.
+Our increase in water withdrawal is primarily attributed to new products and enhancement of manufacturing equipment and processes, which requires validation of manufacturing processes and significant use of water to meet stringent FDA and global medical device quality assurance regulations.
+In 2023, Edwards had no incidents of non-compliance regarding water withdrawal, use, or discharge.

-Across Edwards, 85% of our water is provided by third-party public utility providers.
-Our Singapore manufacturing plant receives 42% of its water from the Singapore government's NEWater systems.
-NEWater is high-grade reclaimed water produced from used water treated with UV disinfection and advanced membrane technologies.
-Edwards is proud to partner with Singapore to utilize this breakthrough and effective technology to provide 12% of Edwards' total water supply.

 We have primarily focused our efforts to reduce water use on incorporating water-efficient equipment and landscaping into our facility design.
 We also look for opportunities to reuse or recycle water wherever possible to minimize water withdrawal.
-For example, our Dominican Republic plant recycled 1,294 cubic meters of water in 2022 through onsite water treatment and reuse.
+For example, in 2023 our Dominican Republic plant commissioned a new wastewater recycling plant and our Puerto Rico plant implemented a new cooling tower condensate reclamation process, resulting in a total of 7,897 cubic meters of water recycled in 2023.